davadazaita/davadazaita/README.md

 ## No space terrorist has ever crossed the threshold of the border, whatever it may be.

 ## I wonder if the space terrorists have already started clearing out the gravitational space???
-(0-1-2 = 3) Elements on Set - Elohim - Davada beni Elohim/zaita and Alaia Beni Tisiba)
+(0-1-2 = 3 Elements on Set) - Elohim Tzevaot- Davada Beni Elohim/zaita and Alaia Beni Tisiba)

 ## Davada Beni Zaita/Elohim